Prado Museum: Tickets

 • Do I need to book tickets in advance for the Prado Museum in Madrid?

-• We always suggest booking in advance to avoid disappointment.
-The Prado Museum is one of the biggest tourist attractions in Madrid and one of the finest museums in the world, so it gets extremely busy.
+• The Prado Museum is one of the most popular attractions in Madrid and one of the finest museums in the world, so it gets extremely busy.
 If you know the dates you are visiting, we would recommend booking tickets.

 • What is the ‘Golden Triangle of Art’ in Madrid?